mc-zone/bundle-ensure-webpack-plugin/README.md

 };
 ```

-Also can find dlls/externals and reload them when they were lost.
+It also can find dlls/externals and reload them when they were lost.

 ```javascript
 module.exports = {